Guide to home loans

 About mortgage loans

 When you take out a mortgage loan, the mortgage credit institution funds the loan by issuing bonds.
 Mortgage bonds are securities, and their price may fluctuate, just like share prices.
 The bonds are purchased by investors, and they earn the interest and instalments you pay.
-The mortgage credit institution earns its money on the so-called ‘administration margin’ which you also pay.
+The mortgage credit institution earns its money on the so-called ‘administration margin’ which you also pay.- or call us on +45 70 25 11 22 if you have any questions about home loans

 A co-operative housing unit is a special type of housing, which is fairly widespread in large Danish towns and cities.
 Co-operative housing units are typically flats or terraced houses.
 The residents own the property jointly, and when you purchase a unit, you acquire an exclusive right of use to a unit as well as a share of the assets and liabilities of the co-operative housing society.